Disaster Preparation |

 - First Aid.

-- Medicines (your prescriptions, anti-biotics, spare eyeglasses).
+- Medicines (your prescriptions, anti-biotics, spare eyeglasses, masks, gloves, rescue breathing mask).

 - Security (locks, alarms, whistles, weapons, dogs).